filecash/filecash_announcement/filecash-arithmetic-race-reward-distribution.md

 [中文版本](#Filecash算力竞速大赛奖励发放细则公告)

 The Filecash Flash-Mining Competition has ended, and the details of the awards of the competition are now announced as follows:
-- 1. The total Awards: 108,000 FIC.
+- 1.The total Awards: 108,000 FIC
     New Miner Award: 8,000 FIC
     Ranking Award: 100,000 FIC
-- 2. Miner Awards issuance rules and methods of collection:
+- 2.Miner Awards issuance rules and methods of collection:
     New Miner Award: released immediately and sent to the miner’s owner address;
     Ranking Award: 100 antennas are released, and the miner’s owner address is required to be authorized to receive it.
 The ranking awards have been distributed at the height of 1008190 (11:00 on October 14, 2021, Singapore Standard Time).
 ```